PH2M/GDPR/README.md

 # PH2M GDPR
 Free Magento 1 module for respect reform of EU data protection rules (GDPR)

 ## Requirements

-- Only test on Magento 1.9.x (but probably work on magento 1.4.x to 1.9.x)
+- Only test on Magento 1.9.x (but probably works on magento 1.4.x to 1.9.x)

 ## Changelog
 See RELEASE_NOTES.txt